 Discover smart solutions to stay within your Dynamics 365 storage limits.

 As standard, each Microsoft Dynamics 365 tenant comes with 10GB of storage for organisations to use.
-For large organisations or with a long trading history, this amount can quickly be consumed requiring the purchase of additional data.
+For large organisations or with a long trading history, this amount can quickly be consumed requiring the purchase of additional Dynamics data storage.

 This additional Dynamics storage (hosted in the Common Data Service) is expensive compared to standard cloud storage.
 It’s also broken down into costs for database, file and log capacity storage.
 So if not careful, organisations can end up having to pay three extra bills on top of their licensing costs.